Sreeniatvz/OneAPIGuidelines/README.md

-# Verizon API Standards & Goverance
+# Verizon RESTful API Standards
 Verizon One API Platform API standards
 * [What is an API?](#guidelines)
 * [REST Constraints](#rest-constraints)